LCSW vs. Psychologist: Key Differences Explained

 • The History of Social Welfare – Part of understanding how things are today requires learning the trends that brought us here.
 You’ll go all the way back to the Industrial Revolution and the roots of charitable assistance and work forward through wars, the Depression, and racial intolerance.

 • Sociology and Community Building – The “social” in social work shares the same root as sociology.
-You’ll study how societies are formed and organized and how both rules and attitudes affect the lives of individuals.
+You’ll study how societies are formed and organized, and how both rules and attitudes affect the lives of individuals.
 You’ll get practical instruction in how to build community consensus and organize people to pull together for a better society.

 • Advocacy and Leadership – Social workers are expected to step up and lead throughout their careers, so an MSW comes with courses in leadership and advocacy work.
 You’ll learn the role and limits of political lobbying as well as the art of applying pressure to agencies and officials to get results for your clients.